Skip to main content

 • Test connectivity: telnet your-instance-ip 5432

-• Replication Slot Issues:
+• Replication Slot and Publication Issues:

 • Slot names cannot start with numbers